 There are no words capable of describing my excitement when I got the invitation...Thanks to this I got the opportunity to work with some of the smartest people I know.

 Because of my constant contributions to Angular and related projects, my frequent talks on international conferences, a popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.

 I really appreciated the invitation and went through the process as quickly as possible.
 Although that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the

-Because of my contributions to the Angular core, Angular mobile toolkit, Angular style guide and Angular CLI I got nominated for Google Peer Bonus.
+Because of my contributions to the Angular core, Angular mobile toolkit, Angular style guide, and the Angular CLI I got nominated for the Google Peer Bonus.

-This is a recognition from Google to people who have significant contributions on open source project with high social impact.
+This is a recognition from Google to people who have significant contributions to open source project with high social impact.
 I got the honor to be one of the two developers nominated for Angular.

 After I joined the Angular style guide team and had the opportunity to work with Igor Minar, John Papa, and Ward Bell, and codelyzer got traction in the community, I was invited to speak on ng-conf 2016.

-That was my first talk in front of more than 1,500 people and I was extremely excited by the opportunity.
+That was my first talk in front of more than 1,500 people!